-The Boy premiered on March 14, 2015 at the Southwest Film Festival in Texas.
+The Boy premiered in March, 2015, at the Southwest Film Festival in Texas.
 Film screening at selected theaters took off with start from August 14 in the States and the film became available on VOD on August 18, Nationwide.
 Childhood’s End premiered on December 14 on the Syfy Channel as a three night event (14, 15, 16).

-In April 2016 it was confirmed that Mike was going to star in the coming-of-age Indie film called Wild Man, alongside Ted Welch, Christine Woods, Kate Upton and George Dalton.
+It was confirmed in April 2016 that Mike was going to star in the coming-of-age Indie film called Wild Man, alongside Ted Welch, Christine Woods, Kate Upton and George Dalton.
 The movie premiered at the Cinequest Film & VR Festival on March 3, 2017 and was released for its theatrical premiere in Nashville, TN on May 23, 2018.

-Mike landed the lead role of the Atheist-turned-Christian, Lee Strobel, in The Case For Christ in the late 2016.
-The movie is based on the best-selling Book and True Story by Lee Strobel, and the movie was released into theaters in the early Spring of 2017.
-CO-stars includes Erika Christensen, Faye Dunaway, Robert Forster and Frankie Faison, to name a few.
+In the late 2016, Mike landed the lead role of the Atheist-turned-Christian, Lee Strobel, in The Case For Christ.
+The movie is based on the best-selling Book and True Story by Lee Strobel, and was released into theaters in the Spring of 2017.

-In the early 2017, Mike signed on for a role in the new NBC Military Drama Series called The Brave (Formerly known as For God And Country), which premiered on NBC on September 25 the same year.
+In 2017, Mike signed on for a role in the new NBC Military Drama Series called The Brave (Formerly known as For God And Country), which premiered on NBC on September 25 the same year.
 The show was unfortunately canceled by NBC after only one season.